commonsharp/SurvivalProject-Server/Win10/README.md

 # Installing the server
 **The server files are not completed yet, therefore you would have to compile them yourself using any Java IDE.**

+* Install MySQL workbench.
+Create a new database called spgame.
+Import the tables included in MySQL directory in this git.
+Make sure your MySQL port is 3306.
+If you change it to a different port, make sure you change it in DatabaseConnection.java in the server files as well.

 * Change the IP in /src/login/handlers/ServerInfoHandler.java to your own IP (not the local one), or to 127.0.0.1 if you're playing alone.